NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 * **Project Founded:** December 31, 2025

-## NebulaStack Structure
+## NESTIMS Structure

-**NebulaStack** is organized into several specialized directions, each containing its own projects, research, and documentation.
+**NESTIMS** is organized into several specialized directions, each containing its own projects, research, and documentation.

 ### 1. NebulaStack-Hub

 The central repository of the project.

-Contains the main information about NebulaStack, documentation, roadmaps, and the overall ecosystem structure.
+Contains the main information about NESTIMS, documentation, roadmaps, and the overall ecosystem structure.

 ### 2. NebulaStack-Infotech